-How San Diego's Homelessness Crisis Helped Create A Deadly Outbreak
+San Diego's Hepatitis Outbreak Is A Man-Made Disaster

 Hepatitis A had long been on the retreat.
 Thanks to a vaccine approved for use in the U.S. in 1995, there were just 1,390 cases in 2015 — the lowest rate in 40 years and down from 35,000 in 1989, according to the U.S. Centers for Disease Control and Prevention.
 That means the current outbreaks stand out.
 From August 2016 to this June, Detroit had recorded 10 deaths and 190 cases of hepatitis A in the city and surrounding counties, 10 times the usual rate of infection.
 Santa Cruz, California, recorded 69 cases as of Sept.
 12, when the city usually has just one or two cases a year.
 As of May, Colorado reported 26 hepatitis A cases, more than the state typically sees in a year.
 And the Salt Lake County Health Department reported about 20 cases, when it would normally see about two by this time of year.

+“CDC does keep track of hepatitis A outbreaks nationally, but not all hepatitis A outbreaks are reported to CDC.
+Most are handled at the state and local levels,” CDC media officer Elizabeth Davenport told HuffPost.

-The CDC did not respond to requests for comment on the trend nationally.
+The CDC did not comment further on the trend nationally.
 But the factors that contributed to the outbreak in San Diego are similar to those that could aggravate the problem in other cities: a dearth of affordable housing, problems with placing people in shelters — either because there isn’t space or rules keep them out — and the lack of enough free, 24/7 bathrooms and showers.

 “We set up the environment for something like this to happen,” said Michael McConnell, a San Diego resident and small-business owner who is an advocate for homeless residents.

-Note: This article has been updated with comment from the CDC.